kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 - Implement more mergeable data types
 - Implement generic mergeable datatypes using [depyt](https://github.com/samoht/depyt).
 - Explore the data types which admit conflicts.
-For example, a bank account with non-zero balance does not form a CRDT but operations such as `deposit` and `accrue_interest` can be coordination-free.
+For example, a bank account with non-negative balance does not form a CRDT with a `withdraw operation.
+However, operations such as `deposit` and `accrue_interest` can be coordination-free.

 # Footnotes
 {:.no_toc}